Roger Clemens: Pitching appearances after retirement

 On August 20, 2012, Clemens signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He made his debut for the Skeeters against the Bridgeport Bluefish on August 25, 2012, in front of a crowd of 7,724.
 It was the first time the 50-year-old had taken the mound in almost five years.
-Clemens pitched 3 1/3 scoreless innings and struck out two: former major leaguers Joey Gathright and Prentice Redman.
+Clemens pitched 3 1/3 scoreless innings and struck out two, including former major leaguers Joey Gathright and Prentice Redman.
 He also retired Luis Figueroa, who played briefly with the Pirates, Blue Jays and the Giants.
 Clemens allowed only one hit and no walks on 37 pitches in the Skeeters' 1–0 victory.
 Clemens made his second start for the Skeeters on September 7 against the Long Island Ducks.
 He pitched 4 2/3 scoreless innings, with his son, Koby, as his catcher.
 He retired former New York Met outfielder Timo Perez for the final out in the fourth inning, and was named the winning pitcher by the official scorer.
 Clemens's fastball was clocked as high as 88 mph, and the Astros sent scouts to both of his outings with the Skeeters in consideration of a possible return to the team that season.